nushell/nushell.github.io/book/commands/from-xml.md

 ---
 title: from xml
 layout: command
-nu_version: 0.20.0
+nu_version: 0.26.0
 ---

 Parse text as `.xml` and create table.
-Use this when nushell cannot dertermine the input file extension.
+Use this when nushell cannot determine the input file extension.

 Syntax: `from xml`